LTUC/Prep-Install-MongoDB-guide-301/README.md

   4. Start mongodb:
   `sudo service mongodb start`

-* If you have error " Unit mongodb.service is masked ":
+* If you have the error " Unit mongodb.service is masked ":
   * run this: `sudo systemctl unmask mongodb` or `sudo /etc/init.d/mongodb unmask`

-If that did not works, you probably faced a problem during the installation.
+If that did not work, you probably faced a problem during the installation.
-Try to uninstall and install it again by following the steps [Here](https://ltuc.github.io/Prep-Install-MongoDB-guide-301/Uninstall-MongoDB).
+Try to uninstall and install it again by following the steps over [Here](https://ltuc.github.io/Prep-Install-MongoDB-guide-301/Uninstall-MongoDB).